ankitects/addon-docs/src/editor-setup.md

 Now you’ll need to fetch Anki’s bundled source code so you can get type completion.
-As of Anki 2.1.24, these are available on PyPI. **You will need to be using a 64 bit version of Python, and your Python version must match a version the Anki version you are fetching supports.**.
-To install Anki via PyCharm, click on Python Console in the bottom left and type the following in:
+As of Anki 2.1.24, these are available on PyPI. **You will need to be using a 64 bit version of Python, and your Python version must match a version the Anki version you are fetching supports.** To install Anki via PyCharm, click on Python Console in the bottom left and type the following in:

 ```python